fluent/fluent-bit-docs/administration/networking.md

 A connection keepalive refers to the ability of a client to keep the TCP connection open in a persistent way.
-This feature offers many benefits in terms of performance since communication channels are always established before hand.
+This feature offers many benefits in terms of performance because communication channels are always established beforehand.

-Any component that uses TCP channels like HTTP or [TLS](transport-security.md), can take advantage of this feature.
+Any component that uses TCP channels like HTTP or [TLS](transport-security.md), can take use feature.
 For configuration purposes use the `net.keepalive` property.

 ### Connection keepalive idle timeout

-If a connection is keepalive enabled, there might be scenarios where the connection can be unused for long periods of time.
+If a connection keepalive is enabled, there might be scenarios where the connection can be unused for long periods of time.
 Unused connections can be removed.
 To control how long a keepalive connection can be idle, Fluent Bit uses a configuration property called `net.keepalive_idle_timeout`.